ThinkEQ/assembly-solutions-ltd/src/pages/news/how-we’ve-coped-through-covid-and-the-surprising-opportunities-it-has-given-us.md

         Probably like most businesses, we weren't equipped or prepared for this change.
 We quickly recognised that we needed to invest £10,000 in new laptops for all those who would have to start working from home.

-        This was a cost we hadn't budged for in the year, but we had no other option but to go ahead.
+        This was a cost we hadn't budgeted for in the year, but we had no other option but to go ahead.
 Our IT Support did a super job getting the laptops arranged and we're thankful to our office staff, who all made the "work from home" transition very smooth and stress-free.

-        #### \

         **The Surprising Opportunity**